2.5 Cross-border mobility programmes

 - Volunteering doesn’t confer the right to get a visa according to the law of 15 December 1980 related to the territory access.
 Volunteering in Belgium for a period longer than 3 months is then compromised regarding the rules to obtain a visa;

-- The hosting organisation provides accommodation to the volunteer and is in charge of his/her daily expenses.
+- The hosting organization provides accommodation to the volunteer and is in charge of his/her daily expenses.
 In specific programmes such as the European Volunteer Programme, the volunteer can also receive a small allowance.
 Two problems arise in the fields of tax and labour law:

 - If this amount (accommodation, meals) exceeds the yearly maximal sum allowed by the law of 2005, the fees must be justified.
 This is a tedious process especially when it comes to long-term volunteering.

 - The provision in kind can be considered so that it is taxed and the volunteer runs the risk of losing his/her volunteer status.
-The hosting organisation would then be considered as an employer with all the obligations it involves.
+The hosting organization would then be considered as an employer with all the obligations it involves.

 - The law of 2005 must clarify that the provision in kind (accommodation, meals) is included in the volunteering activity and is not compensation.